aditya43/aws/README.md

     * Insert into `Elastic Search`.
 - You can implement cross region replication using `Streams`.
 - `Stream` has 24 hours of data retention.

+### DynamoDB - Security And Other Features
+- Security:
+    * VPC endpoints are available to access DynamoDB without internet.
+    * Full access to DynamoDB is controlled by `IAM`.
+    * Encryption at rest using `KMS`.
+    * Encryption in transit using `SSl/TLS`.
+- Backup and Restore features available:
+    * `Point In Time` restore like RDS.
+    * No performance impact.
+- Ability to have `Global Table`:
+    * Multi region, fully replicated, high performance.
+- **`Amazon DMS` can be used to migrate to DynamoDB (From MongoDB, MySQL, Oracle, S3, etc..)**
+- You can launch a local DynamoDB for development purposes.